zbj3ji/esp32-cam_bme_280_bme680_esphome/README.md

 # Intro

-I was personally struggling to find out comprehensive tutorial, how to integrate ESP32-CAM together with any kind of Bosch sensor via I2C.
-The main motivation has been to use just one microcontroller (in this case ESP32-CAM) for everything - camera & temperature/gas sensor.
+I was personally struggling to find out comprehensive tutorial, how to integrate ESP32-CAM together with any kind of Bosch sensor via I2C. **The main motivation had been to use just one microcontroller (in this case ESP32-CAM) for everything - camera & temperature/gas sensor.**

 # Wiring